-• If the client does not receive at least f+1 reply-messages fast enough, it can start over by resending the request to initiate Algorithm 25.11 again.
+If the client does not receive at least f+1 reply-messages fast enough, it can start over by resending the request to initiate Algorithm 26.11 again.
 To prevent correct nodes that already executed the request from executing it a second time, clients can mark their requests with some kind of unique identifiers like a local timestamp.
 Correct nodes can then react to each request that is resent by a client as required by PBFT, and they can decide if they still need to execute a given request or have already done so before.

-Lemma 25.18 (PBFT: Unique Sequence Numbers within View).
+Lemma 26.18 (PBFT: Unique Sequence Numbers within View).
 If a node was able to create a prepared-certificate for (v, s, r), then no node can create a prepared-certificate for (v, s, r') with $r' \neq r$.

 Proof.
 Assume two (not necessarily distinct) nodes create prepared-certificates for (v, s, r) and (v, s, r').
-Since a prepared-certificate contains 2f + 1 messages, a correct node sent a pre-prepare- or prepare-message for each of (v, s, r) and (v, s, r') due to Lemma 25.8.
-A correct primary only sends a single pre-prepare-message for each (v, s), see Algorithm 25.11 Lines 2 and 3.
-A correct backup only sends a single prepare-message for each (v, s), see Algorithm 25.13 Lines 2 and 3.
-Thus, r' = r.
+Since a prepared-certificate contains 2f + 1 messages, by Lemma 26.8, some correct node must have sent a pre-prepare- or preparemessage both matching (v, s, r) and (v, s, r').
+However, a correct primary only sends a single pre-prepare-message for each (v, s), see Algorithm 26.11 Lines 2 and 3.
+Furthermore, a correct backup only sends a single prepare-message for each (v, s), see Algorithm 26.13 Lines 2 and 3.
+Thus, r' = r. □

-- Due to Lemma 25.18, once a node has a prepared-certificate for (v, s, r), no correct node will execute some $r' \neq r$ with sequence number s during view v because correct nodes wait for a prepared-certificate before executing a request (cf. Algorithm 25.15). - However, that is not yet enough to make sure that no $r' \neq r$ will be executed by a correct node with sequence number s during some later view v' > v.
+- Due to Lemma 26.18, once a node has a prepared-certificate for (v, s, r), no correct node will execute some $r' \neq r$ with sequence number s during view v because correct nodes wait for a prepared-certificate before executing a request (cf. Algorithm 26.15). - However, that is not yet enough to make sure that no r' ≠ r will be executed by a correct node with sequence number s during some later view v' > v.
 How can we make sure that that does not happen?

-25.4 PBFT: View Change Protocol
+26.4 PBFT: View Change Protocol